When you purchase, we donate 50% of our earnings to our Featured Cause above.

 (2) 100% refund for a cancelled event does not include shipping.

-The Chicago White Sox are an American professional baseball team based in Chicago, Illinois.
-They compete in Major League Baseball (MLB) as a member clubThe Chicago White Sox are an American professional baseball team based in Chicago, Illinois.
-They compete in Major League Baseball (MLB) as a member club of the American League (AL) Central division.
-The White Sox are owned by Jerry Reinsdorf, and play their home games at Guaranteed Rate Field, located on the city's South Side.
-They are one of two major league clubs in Chicago; the other is the Chicago Cubs of the National League (NL) Central division.
-One of the American League's eight charter franchises, the franchise was established as a major league baseball club in 1901.
-The club was originally called the Chicago White Stockings, but this was soon shortened to Chicago White Sox.
-The team originally played home games at South Side Park before moving to Comiskey Park in 1910, where they played until Guaranteed Rate Field (originally known as Comiskey Park and then known as U.S. Cellular Field) opened in 1991.
-The White Sox won the 1906 World Series with a defense-oriented team dubbed "the Hitless Wonders", and the 1917 World Series led by Eddie Cicotte, Eddie Collins, and Shoeless Joe Jackson.
-The 1919 World Series was marred by the Black Sox Scandal, in which several members of the White Sox were accused of conspiring with gamblers to fix games.
-In response, Major League Baseball's new Commissioner Kenesaw Mountain Landis banned the players from Major League Baseball for life.
-In 1959, led by Early Wynn, Nellie Fox, Luis Aparicio and manager Al López, the White Sox won the American League pennant.
-They won the AL pennant in 2005, and went on to win the World Series, led by World Series MVP Jermaine Dye, Paul Konerko, Mark Buehrle, catcher A. J. Pierzynski, and the first Latino manager to win the World Series, Ozzie Guillén.
-From 1901 to 2019, the White Sox have an overall record of 9283–9215 (a .502 winning percentage).
+The Chicago White Sox are an American professional baseball team based in Chicago.
+The White Sox compete in Major League Baseball (MLB) as a member clubThe Chicago White Sox are an American professional baseball team based in Chicago.
+The White Sox compete in Major League Baseball (MLB) as a member club of the American League (AL) Central division.
+The team is owned by Jerry Reinsdorf, and plays its home games at Guaranteed Rate Field, located on Chicago's South Side.
+The White Sox are one of two MLB teams based in Chicago, the other being the Chicago Cubs of the National League (NL) Central division.
+One of the American League's eight charter franchises, the White Sox were established as a major league baseball club in 1900 as the Chicago White Stockings, before shortening their name to the White Sox in 1904.
+The team originally played their home games at South Side Park before moving to Comiskey Park in 1910, where they played until 1990.
+They moved into their current home, which was originally also known as Comiskey Park like its predecessor and later carried sponsorship from U.S. Cellular, for the 1991 season.
+The White Sox won their first World Series, the 1906 World Series against the Cubs, with a defense-oriented team dubbed "the Hitless Wonders", and later won the 1917 World Series against the New York Giants.
+Their next appearance, the 1919 World Series, was marred by the Black Sox Scandal in which eight members of the White Sox were found to have conspired with gamblers to fix games and lose the World Series to the Cincinnati Reds.
+In response, the new MLB Commissioner Kenesaw Mountain Landis banned the players from the league for life.
+The White Sox have only made two World Series appearances since the scandal.
+The first came in 1959, where they lost to the Los Angeles Dodgers, before they finally won their third championship in 2005 against the Houston Astros.
+The 87 years it took the White Sox to win the World Series stands as the second longest MLB championship drought of all time, after the Cubs' 107 seasons.
+The White Sox have an overall record of 9,411–9,309 (.503).